lsaravia/CriticalGlobalForest/CriticalGF.md

 We found that the tropical forest of Africa and the southeast Asia are near a critical fragmentation threshold, this means that the combined influence of human pressures and climate forcings can trigger all the undesired effects of fragmentation in these extended areas.
 An small but continuous increase in forest loss could produce a biodiversity collapse [@Sole2004c].
 When habitat is reduced species population will decline proportionally [@Brook2013].
 This happens while the habitat fragments retain connectivity but as habitat reduction continues, the critical threshold is approached and as happens with the largest patch, connectivity will have large fluctuations.
 This could trigger several effects that act synergically: will enhance populations fluctuations and the possibility of extinctions will raise, this in turn will increase patch isolation that decrease connectivity [@Brook2013].
 This positive feedback mechanism will be enhanced when the fragmentation threshold is reached with the result of the loss of most habitat specialist species at a landscape scale [@Pardini2010].
 Some authors argue that as species have heterogeneous responses to habitat loss and fragmentation and that as biotic dispersal is limited, the importance of thresholds is limited to local scales or even its existence is defied [@Brook2013].
 Fragmentation is by definition a local process that at some point produces an emergent phenomena that spreads over the entire landscape and this could happen even if the area considered is infinite [@Oborny2005].
 Thus limited dispersal is no a barrier to a fragmentation threshold that extends its influence to the continental areas considered in this study.
 To know if these thresholds will sum up and produce a cascading effect to reach a planetary tipping point [@Barnosky2012], we should extend the effects of these changes to know how it will feedback on global land-atmosphere that affect climate change.

 Why exponential cut-off are not observed?

+The patch size distribution for Eurasia is log-normal and has smaller fluctuations than the other regions of comparable size (Figure 3).
+Exponential fluctuations are compatible with a combination of independent Poisson or Gaussian processes [@VanRooij2013].
+The other regions with exponential fluctuations have all power law patch size distributions.
+From these, the ones that have $RS_{max}$ greater than 60% (Table 1) are above the fragmentation threshold thus the largest patch have a more compact structure and small losses do not affect its size so much.
+There is only one region (OC7, Java) that has $RS_{max}$ below 40%, this is probably in a fragmented state

 End discussing why fragmentation thresholds matters for the application of management efforts.